pysathq/pysat/web/content/updates.md

 <!-- # Changelog and more -->

+## 07.02.2024 (*0.1.8.dev15*)

+-   Corrected polarities of core literals if extracted from CryptoMiniSat.

 ## 31.01.2024 (*0.1.8.dev14*)

 -   Added a standard Python destructor for each solver so that the garbage